DataVault/datavault/datavault-worker/src/test/resources/tar/README.md

-The filtered.tar contains EMPTY directories not stored in git, these are added by TarNestedTest and UnTarNestedTest.
+The reference.tar contains EMPTY directories not stored in git.
+These empty directories are added to the filesystem at test time by BaseNestedTarTest.